moosetechnology/MooseNexus/docs/installation-guide.md

 Install only the requirements for the importer and extractor you choose:

-- Unmanaged Java projects do not require Maven or Gradle.
-They require a Java model extractor, such as [VerveineJ](https://github.com/moosetechnology/VerveineJ/) or [VerveineJ-Docker](https://github.com/Evref-BL/VerveineJ-Docker).
+- Unmanaged Java projects only require a Java model extractor, such as [VerveineJ](https://github.com/moosetechnology/VerveineJ/) or [VerveineJ-Docker](https://github.com/Evref-BL/VerveineJ-Docker).
 - Maven-managed projects require Maven and a Java model extractor.
 - Gradle-managed projects require Gradle and a Java model extractor.